-Ash Wednesday, March 9, will mark the start of the solemn 40-day season of Lent.
+Ash Wednesday, February 26, will mark the start of the solemn 40-day season of Lent.
 Parishes throughout the 11-county Diocese of Scranton will distribute ashes to remind individuals of their mortality.
 A comprehensive listing of parish Mass times for Ash Wednesday can be found at https://www.dioceseofscranton.org/ash-wednesday-2020-services/

 Ash Wednesday and Good Friday are days of universal fast and abstinence in the Church.
 Catholics between 18 years old and the beginning of their 60th year must fast by consuming only one full meal and two partial meals on those sacred days.
 Catholics who have completed their 14th year must also abstain from eating any meat or meat products on Ash Wednesday and all Fridays during Lent.

 The Office for Parish Life will offer a retreat on Ash Wednesday, Feb.26, at the Diocesan Pastoral Center, 330 Wyoming Avenue, Scranton.
 The day will begin at 9:30 a.m. and end at 2:30 p.m.
 All faithful of the Diocese are welcome.

 Catherine Butel, Diocesan Secretary for Parish Life, will lead the retreat with the theme “Radiate Christ.”

 The retreat day will include Mass celebrated at 12:10 p.m. in the Cathedral with distribution of ashes.
 The Sacrament of Reconciliation will be available prior to Mass.
 Lunch will be served following the noon-time Ash Wednesday liturgy.

 The fee for the day is $30, which includes lunch.
 To register, call Jacki Douglas at the Office for Parish Life, (570) 207-2213, ext.
 1100, or e-mail firstname.lastname@example.org.
 Registration is also available at www.dioceseofscranton.org.